Adaptations of Sherlock Holmes: Film

-In 1986 Walt Disney released The Great Mouse Detective, an animated animal film based on the tradition of Sherlock Holmes.
+In 1986, Walt Disney Animation Studios released The Great Mouse Detective, an animated animal film based on the tradition of Sherlock Holmes.

+In 1988, Michael Caine starred as Sherlock Holmes, with Ben Kingsley as Doctor Watson, in Without a Clue.

 Robert Downey Jr. and Jude Law portray Sherlock Holmes and Dr. John Watson, respectively, in the film Sherlock Holmes, directed by Guy Ritchie and released in 2009, and its sequel, Sherlock Holmes: A Game of Shadows, released in 2011.

-In 2015 Ian McKellen played a 93-year-old Sherlock Holmes in the film Mr. Holmes.
+In 2015, Ian McKellen played a 93-year-old Sherlock Holmes in the film Mr. Holmes.

 A parody of the Sherlock Holmes franchise, titled Holmes & Watson, was released in late 2018, featuring Will Ferrell and John C. Reilly in the titular roles respectively.
+The film was a critical and commercial failure, having been cited by critics as one of the worst comedy films of all time.

+There is a 2019 animated Hong Kong film Sherlock Holmes and the Great Escape.
+The characters are depicted here as anthropomorphic animals.

-Henry Cavill portrays Sherlock Holmes in the 2021 Netflix film Enola Holmes and its 2022 sequel, Enola Holmes 2.
+Henry Cavill portrays Sherlock Holmes in the 2020 Netflix film Enola Holmes and its 2022 sequel, Enola Holmes 2.
 The films follow the adventures Enola Holmes (Millie Bobby Brown), who is portrayed as the younger sister of Sherlock and Mycroft Holmes (Sam Claflin).

+A two-part independent film entitled Sherlock Holmes: Mare of the Night will premiere in 2025.
+Character actor Les Best will star as Holmes.

 Internet

 In January 2004, the BBC posted five new Sherlock Holmes short stories on their "Cult" website, along with RealAudio files of the stories, as read by Andrew Sachs and Hannah Gordon.
 The audio productions were done in association with BBC 7, but are no longer available.
 The texts of all five short stories are still posted, with accompanying illustrations and illustration galleries, as well as an edited transcript of an interview with Bert Coules.
 The short story texts can also be downloaded as eBooks in three different formats.

+In October 2023, Sherlock & Co., a UK audio drama podcast featuring Dr. John Watson as a modern-day podcaster, recounting classic Sherlock Holmes mysteries with a contemporary twist was released.
+Created by Joel Emery, the podcast features Paul Waggott as Watson and Harry Attwell as Holmes, focusing on canonical stories and produced by Holy Smokes Audio.